In Search Of Yummy-ness

 The ingredients for pumpkin pie filling in a white pumpkin shaped bowl, ready to be mixed together.

-If the edges of your crust are browning too quickly, you can wrap them in aluminum foil.
-This will prevent them from burning while the rest of the pie finishes cooking.
+• If the edges of the crust brown too quickly, wrap them loosely in aluminum foil to prevent burning while the filling finishes baking.

-This pie is best eaten fresh.
-The pie will keep well at room temperature for a couple of days when covered tightly with plastic wrap.
-Any longer than that, and the crust will start to become soggy.
+This pie is best enjoyed fresh, but it will keep at room temperature for up to 2 days if covered tightly with plastic wrap.

-You can store the pie in the fridge for up to four days, but again, the crust will eventually become soggy.
+You can also store it in the fridge for up to 4 days, though the crust may become softer over time.

 Frequently Asked Questions

-Do I need to refrigerate the graham cracker crust before baking?
+Do I need to chill the graham cracker crust before baking?

 No. We tested this recipe with and without putting the crust in the fridge and didn't find that it made a difference.

-Do I need to pre-bake the crust before adding the filling?
+Do I need to pre-bake the graham cracker crust before adding the filling?

 Someone taking a slice out of a whole pumpkin pie with a cake server.

-I hope you enjoy making this pumpkin pie recipe for Thanksgiving, Friendsgiving, or any other gathering you may have!
+I hope you enjoy making this pumpkin pie with a graham cracker crust for Thanksgiving, Friendsgiving, or any other cozy fall gathering.

-If you enjoyed this recipe, please leave a comment with a rating below - I'd love to hear from you!
+If you enjoyed this pumpkin pie recipe, please leave a comment with a rating below.
+I'd love to hear from you!

 A slice of pumpkin pie made with a graham cracker crust topped with a dollop of fresh whipped cream on a matte white plate.